VVUQ · Module 9 of 10

 |---|---|---|---|

-| Calibration counted as validation | Model tested on its fit data | "Was this data used to tune?" | Validate on independent data. |
+| Calibration counted as validation | Model tested on its fit data | "Was this data used to tune?" | Validate on data not used for tuning. |

 | Over-fitting parameters | Great fit, poor prediction | "Are there too many free parameters?" | Keep the model physically constrained. |